chebbi603/FlutterUIParser/docs/flutter-backend_frontend_communication.md

 - For form submissions, include `error.message` to be linked with analytics events when `result: "fail"`.

 ## 6. Authentication
-Bearer token authentication is supported.
+Bearer token authentication is supported for protected endpoints; public endpoints do not require headers.

 - Login flow: Backend issues an access token (e.g., `POST /auth/login`).
-- Frontend sets header: `Authorization: Bearer <token>`.
+- Frontend sets header: `Authorization: Bearer <token>` only when the endpoint is protected.
 - Token refresh: Expose `POST /auth/refresh` if needed; contract can define actions to call it.
  - Response fields (login): `{ "_id": "...", "role": "USER", "username": "user", "name": "User Name", "accessToken": "...", "refreshToken": "..." }`
  - Client state mapping: On successful login, the Flutter client stores: